SerenaFeng/grafana-client/Readme.rst

 ``-p`` dashboard configuration path or filename

-``--conf`` configuration file, where grafana_testapi URL and Grafana access authorization is configured.
+``--conf`` configuration file, where Grafana URL and Grafana access authorization is configured.
 If not provided, Grafana-client will look for it in the following order:

 .. code-block:: Shell